pulyaevskiy/redux-machine/README.md

 is an active listener on it.
 If there is no active listener all errors are simply rethrown during dispatch.

+> Note that `Store.errors` stream contains instances of `StoreError` which provide
+> details about the failed action and current state.
+In case there is no
+> listener on this stream the unhandled error from reducer is rethrown as-is
+> (not wrapped with `StoreError`) to preserve original stack trace.

 To log all unhandled errors listen on the "errors" stream.

 ```dart